Andrew N. Cleland

-Andrew N. Cleland (born 17 September 1961) is an American physicist, and is currently the John A. MacLean Sr. Professor for Molecular Engineering Innovation and Enterprise at the Institute for Molecular Engineering at the University of Chicago.
+Andrew N. Cleland (born 17 September 1961) is an American physicist, and is currently the John A. MacLean Sr. Professor for Molecular Engineering Innovation and Enterprise at the Pritzker School of Molecular Engineering at the University of Chicago.

 Education

 Cleland received his Bachelor of Science in engineering physics at the University of California at Berkeley in 1983, and his PhD in physics in 1991, also at the University of California at Berkeley.
 He pursued postdoctoral research at the Centre d'Etudes Nucleaires (CEN) in Saclay, France, then worked as a postdoc and ultimately as a senior research fellow at the California Institute of Technology, before joining the faculty of the Department of Physics at the University of California at Santa Barbara.
-In 2014, he joined the new Institute for Molecular Engineering at the University of Chicago.
+In 2014, he joined the new Institute for Molecular Engineering at the University of Chicago, now the Pritzker School of Molecular Engineering.
+He is currently also the Director of the Pritzker Nanofabrication Facility at the University of Chicago.

 Career

 Cleland has made significant contributions to the fields of superconductivity, in particular the development of Josephson junction-based superconducting quantum circuits, as well as in the fields of nanomechanics, and microfluidics.
 He has published over 130 refereed journal articles, as well as a textbook on nanomechanics.
 He has also given over 200 invited presentations.
 His work on demonstrating the operation of a mechanical structure in its quantum ground state, as well as demonstrating quantum entanglement between the mechanical system and a superconducting quantum bit, was awarded the Breakthrough of the Year by Science magazine in 2010.

 Cleland currently holds two U.S. patents, one for the invention of a new method for detecting and measuring the size of nanoparticles in solution; this patent is the basis of a new commercial venture.